-- Use of normal probability paper - The cumulative distribution function (CDF) is a straight line when the data follows normal distribution - Steeper line reflects smaller standard deviation
+- Use of normal probability paper - The cumulative distribution function (CDF) is a straight line when the data follows normal distribution - Steeper line reflects smaller standard deviation - Intersection with the horizontal axis is the median which is also the mean for symmetric data to occur

-- Test data was plotted on probability paper for different fatigue categories - Data was filtered to only include points that fit the detail fatigue behavior.
-Typically the lower tail of the data was included as it contains the points where fatigue cracking is to occur - Regression analysis was used to determine best - Statistical parameters were determined for each fatigue category.
+Test data was plotted on probability paper for different fatigue categories

+Data was filtered to only include points that fit the detail fatigue behavior.
+Typically the lower tail of the data was included as it contains the points where fatigue cracking is

+Regression analysis was used to determine best fit

+Statistical parameters were determined for each fatigue category.